femiip/HackBio-Biocoding-Internship/README.md

-For the stage one task, we were given three different tasks Task one was to create a function that translates a DNA sequence to protein Task two was to create a function for calculating logistic population growth rate, which i was unable to complete Task three involved creating a function that calculates the Hamming distance between our slack and twitter usernames
+For the stage one task, we were given three different tasks Task one was to create a function that translates a DNA sequence to protein Task two was to create a function for calculating logistic population growth rate Task three involved creating a function that calculates the Hamming distance between our slack and twitter usernames